firsttris/ccu-addon-mui/README.md

 To install this add-on:
 - download the latest tar.gz file from the releases page.
-- Install it as a plugin on your CCU3.
+- Install it as a plugin on your CCU3 on the settings page under additional software.
-- Add-on will be available at `http://ccu3ip/addons/mui`.
+- After reboot, the Add-on will be available at `http://ccu3ip/addons/mui`.

+*unfortunatley currently you dont see that the addon is installed under settings, see [open issues](https://github.com/your-repo-name/issues)*

 # Development and Build